nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

 A RoT consists of hardware, software, and data components that must always behave as expected because any misbehavior cannot be detected.

-You can compare a chain of trust to the concept of a door with its root of trust being a key:
+Think of a chain of trust like a door, where the root of trust is the key:

 1. You trust a door because you trust the lock.
 #.
 You trust the lock because you trust the key.